Spring is just around the corner, and I am looking forward to having fun with some outdoor activities this month. There’s much to celebrate!

 March 10 is Popcorn Lover’s Day.
 My teenager thinks every day is popcorn lover’s day.
 That boy can eat a whole bag of popcorn by himself, and he does.
 Frequently.
 Popcorn is a compound word – two smaller words that come together to form a new word.
 Enjoy some popcorn today while you let your little one practice forming compound words with the pages in this month’s printable pack.

 March 12 is Plant a Flower Day.
 I just love spring with all its beautiful spring blossoms.
 Em and I love to plant seeds and check them daily for growth.
 Today would be the perfect day to start studying plants and seeds and flowers.
-In addition to my Garden Party Printable, your kids may enjoy:
+Your kids may enjoy:

 - Dissect a flower to explore all of its parts.